Dietary changes for pre-activity meals and a decrease in the amount of insulin normally given for the variability smoothed out glucose levels.

 Bradly J. Thrasher, D.O., MBA, pediatric endocrinologist with Norton Children’s Endocrinology, affiliated with the UofL School of Medicine; director of the Christensen Family Sports & Activity Program; assistant professor of pediatrics at the University of Louisville School of Medicine

 Our team did a deep dive into our patient’s nutrition, activity and insulin regimen.
-We recommended dietary changes for pre-activity meals and a decrease in the amount of insulin normally given for the variability.
+We recommended dietary changes for pre-activity meals, reducing carbohydrate intake while increasing protein.
+We changed the patient’s insulin-to-carbohydrate ratio to deliver less insulin with meals before activity and used a temporary basal rate, starting one hour before activity, and continuing for one hour post-activity.

 After implementing activity strategies, our patient’s blood glucose variability improved.
 The second image shows our patient’s Dexcom continuous glucose monitor (CGM) data following implementation of recommendations.
 His blood glucose declined, but did not go below the 70 mg/dL threshold.
 This recommendation not only prevented a low blood glucose level after activity, but also the subsequent high blood glucose, keeping him in the goal range of 70 mg/dL to 180 mg/dL for a longer period of time.
 Recommendations and strategies such as these improve blood glucose variability following activity and keep it within target range for a longer period of time.